-A survey of the classification, structure, physiology, behavior, and ecology of the
+A survey of the classification, structure, physiology, behavior, and ecology of the classes of vertebrates is presented through lectures and laboratory exercises.
+Prerequisites: BIOL 117 and BIOL 119.
+Credits: 4(3-3) Offered every fall

 BIOL 250 Biological Data Analysis